tyler-lawrence/WidgetLab/README.md

 Great!
 Now our widget target and our app target are accessing the same app group.
 However, there's one more step to complete.
 Currently the widget isn't responding to changes when we interact with the app in ContentView.

-5. Tell our widget to update
+5. Tell our widget to update.
  - Navigate to DataController file
  - import WidgetKit
  - add this line to the `incrementCoffeeCount` method